huaweicloud/cloudide-plugin-api/docs/modules/_index_d_._plugin_.env.md

 If the extension is running remotely, this function automatically establishes a port forwarding tunnel from the local machine to `target` on the remote and returns a local uri to the tunnel.
-The lifetime of the port fowarding tunnel is managed by VS Code and the tunnel can be closed by the user.
+The lifetime of the port forwarding tunnel is managed by VS Code and the tunnel can be closed by the user.

 *Note* that uris passed through `openExternal` are automatically resolved and you should not call `asExternalUri` on them.